cdrclbrs/blog/_posts/2021-05-21-ManagedServiceAccounts.md

 # create the gMSA account

 To create a gMSA on your Active Directory domain, we will use the *New-ADServiceAccount* cmdlet and different parameters.
 Here is the command to execute to create and activate a gMSA named "sa_cegidWebServices" with a password that renews itself every 30 days.
-The computer account "LBRSWKS01$" will be allowed to use this gMSA.
+The computer account "LBRSSRV01$" will be allowed to use this gMSA.

 ```
-New-ADServiceAccount -Name "sa_cegidWebSrv"
+New-ADServiceAccount -Name "sa_cegidWebSvc"
                      Description "sa for cegid Web Services Farm"
                      -DNSHostName "sa_cegidWebSrv.lbrs.lab"
                      -ManagedPasswordIntervalInDays 30
-                     -PrincipalsAllowedToRetrieveManagedPassword "LBRSWKS01$"
+                     -PrincipalsAllowedToRetrieveManagedPassword "LBRSSRV01$"
                      -Enabled $True
 ```